Matrix Factorization-Based Solar Spectral Irradiance Missing Data Imputation with Uncertainty Quantification

 \subsection{Step 2: Latent Space Autoregressive Regularization}

-Under the noisy row-rank assumption discussed in Section~\ref{sec:MC} that $X=X^*+E$, many matrix completion methods, including \texttt{SoftImpute-ALS}, aim to solve $X^*$.
-In contrast, our method directly targets the recovery of $X$.
-After the Step~1, the scattered missingness in $X$ is imputed by their posterior mean given $X_{\cO}$.
+Under the noisy assumption that $X=X^*+E$, many matrix completion methods aim to solve $X^*$.
+In contrast, our method directly targets $X$.
+After Step~1, the scattered missingness in $X$ is imputed by $\conde{X}$.
 Let $X^{(1)}$ denote the resulting partially imputed matrix, and $\Omega_1$ denote the index set of observed entries in $X^{(1)}$.
-The Step~2 algorithm aims to solve the problem below:
+The Step~2 algorithm solves the problem below: